Expression Language Reference¶

 Pack results from enveloped functions into an array

-Allows to combine different properties in a single expression
+Allows to combine different properties in a single expression.
+Parameter

 Examples: